newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 ```
 Using the `node()` method for the first node is optional.
 For example, for models consisting of only a single node, you can immediately start creating the node parts without having to call the `node()` method.

 There can only be one `Node` active for building at a time.
 Calling the `node()` method will stop building the previous node (if any) and start building the newly created node.
+The nodes will only be valid (complete), however, after the Model is completely built (the call to `end()` is made).

 ## Creating node parts
 A `Node` can contain one or more [parts](https://github.com/libgdx/libgdx/wiki/Models#nodepart).
-Each part of a node will be rendered at the same location (the [node transformation](https://github.com/libgdx/libgdx/wiki/Models#node-transformation)), but can be made up of a different [material](https://github.com/libgdx/libgdx/wiki/Material-and-environment) (e.g. shader uniforms) and or mesh (e.g. shader (vertex) attributes).
+Each part of a node will be rendered at the same location (the [node transformation](https://github.com/libgdx/libgdx/wiki/Models#node-transformation)), but can be made up of a different [material](https://github.com/libgdx/libgdx/wiki/Material-and-environment) (e.g. shader uniforms) and/or mesh (e.g. shader (vertex) attributes).

 > A NodePart is the smallest renderable part of a Model.
 Every visible NodePart implies a render call (or "draw call" if you prefer).
 Reducing the number of render calls can help to decrease the time it takes to render the model.
-Therefore it is advised to try and combine multiple parts to a single part where possible.
+Therefore it is advised to try to combine multiple parts to a single part where possible.

 To add a [`NodePart`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/NodePart.html) to the current node you can use one of the `part(...)` methods.
 A NodePart is basically the combination of a [`MeshPart`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/model/MeshPart.html) and [`Material`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/Material.html).
 You must always supply the material when calling one of the `part(...)` methods.
-For the `MeshPart`, however, `ModelBuilder` allows you to specify the (part of the) mesh yourself, or to start building the `MeshPart` using a `MeshPartBuilder`.
+For the `MeshPart`, however, `ModelBuilder` allows you to either specify the (part of the) mesh yourself, or to start building the `MeshPart` using a `MeshPartBuilder`.

 > Keep in mind that the `Model` will always be made responsible for disposing the `Mesh`, regardless the method used to create part.